-I've gathered much information from various other genealogy sites,search engines and sources,have discovered a lot of things about my family and have researched them much further back than I ever imagined possible.It turns out some of the stories passed down from older family members are accurate,and a few went in totally different directions.My tree at ancestry.com starts with me,and on my mom's side I have been able to trace the earliest ancestors who arrived in the North American colonies and where they came from,as well as several centuries back across the other side of the Atlantic to England,Wales,and Scotland(mostly England).
+I've gathered much information from various other genealogy sites,search engines and sources,and other genealogists and relatives,have discovered a lot of things about my family and have researched them much further back than I ever imagined possible.It turns out some of the stories passed down from older family members are accurate while some were a complete surprise.

-So I am related to the Morgan family(I think that would make me,what 3rd cousin 9 times removed to Captain Sir Henry Morgan,which gives me something to toot my horn about)through my mom's paternal line,the Stinchcombs,who later moved to Elberton,Georgia in the late 1700s and then to Fayetteville,Georgia in the mid-1800s.
+So I am related to the Morgan family(I think that would make me cousin 9 times removed to Captain Sir Henry Morgan)through my mom's paternal line,the Stinchcombs,who later moved to Elberton,Georgia in the late 1700s and then to Fayetteville,Georgia in the mid-1800s.